Not a good episode, but a great observation

 This idea of a division between morality and economy persists in Capital, taking on a new form, one stressing not so much the alienation of two different standards, but the impersonal indifference of capital, of capitalist accumulation, to ethical norms and even human intentions.
 It is not that political economy imposes a different standard than ethics, but that it is entirely indifferent to ethical norms.
 In the Chapter dedicated to the Working Day, Marx adopts the voice of the worker, addressing the capitalist as follows, “You may be a model citizen, perhaps a member of the R.S.P.C.A.
 [Royal Society for the Prevention of Cruelty to Animals], and you may be in the odor of sanctity as well; but the thing you represent when you come face to face with me has no heart in its breast.”
 Once again it is a division between ethics and political economy, only now what is stressed is the inhuman demand of capitalist accumulation.
 It is the former which is manifest in the actual relation of capital to labor, while the later manifests itself in the good conscience of charity works.

 It is also in the chapter on The Working Day that Marx makes his famous remark stating that the capitalist is “vampire like, living only by sucking living labour.”
-The capitalist is not torn between two different yardsticks, but is almost two different beings: by day he or she is a model citizen and philanthropist but by night a different creature with a bloodthirsty taste for living labor.
+The capitalist is not torn between two different yardsticks, but is almost two different beings: by day he or she is a model citizen and philanthropist but by night he or she becomes a different creature, one with a bloodthirsty taste for living labor.
 What the worker lives as an estrangement, as the conflict between the demands of conscience and the reality of working, is perhaps less of a conflict for the capitalist because of their ability to afford the donations that give it the odor of sanctity.
 Wealth makes it possible to afford a good conscience.
 The division between economics and ethics divides in two; on one side there are those who cannot afford the luxury of a good conscience, forced to take whatever jobs are available and purchase whatever commodities they can afford, while on the other side, the side of the capitalist, there is the luxury of being able to engage in a variety of philanthropic activities. (and in our contemporary world, to buy free range eggs, line caught salmon, and sweatshop free clothes) A good conscience is something that only the rich can afford.

 The division between political economy and ethics divides into two, split between the double alienation of the worker, caught between two different yardsticks, two different measures, and the division of the capitalist, a division that is not such much an alienation but a divided self, divided between philanthropic conscience and exploitative actions.
 This split can be understood in two ways; first, as I have already suggested, it can be understood as itself a theorization of class, not so much class struggle, but as a fundamental difference of the different position of the classes with respect to morality and subjectivity.
 The worker can only experience moral alienation, caught between two different standards, two different ideals, while the capitalist is able to live a double life through wealth itself, purchasing the halo of a good conscience through excess wealth.
 It can also be understood as a tension between two different criticism of morality.
 In the first criticism, moral, ethical standards and norms, are simply displaced and discarded by the demands of capital, the demands to sell one’s labor in order to survive, in the case of the worker, and the demands to extract the most value from the worker in the case of the capitalist.
 On this reading moralism, ethics would be like religion, criticism, and even philosophy, as something without history and without effects, as a dream separate from the real world.
 However, a second criticism is hinted at in invocation of the capitalist’s odor of sanctity.
 That the capitalist can purchase at least the appearance of a good conscience would suggest that morality is not just an impossible or ineffective idea for the capitalist but rather is an effective cover.
 This second aspect of criticism, one that focuses less on capitalisms moral indifference than its moral veneer culminates in the final pages of the first volume of Capital, the pages dedicated to “primitive accumulation.”
 In those pages we see that the moral distinction between good and bad, industrious and lazy, become identical with the division between capitalist and worker.
 As Marx writes: